Australia's visa overhaul leaves Chinese millionaires in limbo

 The results, though, have been underwhelming.
 A government review published in March found BIIP migrants contributed less to the economy than the average Australian, as the cohort, despite their wealth, tended to be older and earned lower incomes through capital returns on passive investments.

-The review estimated the lifetime economic contribution of BIIP holders at A$600,000, less than half the $1.6 million of Australians.
+The review estimated the lifetime economic contribution of BIIP holders at A$600,000, less than half the US$1.6 million of Australians.

 After coming to power 13 months ago, Australia's Labor government shifted priority to easing shortages of critical skilled workers.
 Partly as a result, most BIIP permanent visas are taking nearly three years to process, up from a previous average around 12 months, and in addition to an investment cycle of four to five years.